bugtamer/areca-backup/docs/user/config_backup.md

 Areca stores backup copies of your configuration files on your backup location.
-These copies are stored in a subdirectory named "areca_config_backup", as ".bcfg" files.
+These copies are stored in a subdirectory named "`areca_config_backup`", as "`.bcfg`" files.

-They can be opened directly in Areca (by using the "open workspace" feature).
+They can be opened directly in Areca (by using the "`open workspace`" feature).
 Nevertheless, Areca needs to make sure that these files won't be inadvertently modified or corrupted.
 That's why target edition are not permitted in backup workspaces.